Drakkonite/hotchocolate/website/src/docs/hotchocolate/integrations/neo4j.md

 # Paging

-In order to use pagination with MongoDB, we have to register the MongoDB specific pagination providers.
+In order to use pagination with Neo4J, we have to register the Neo4J specific pagination providers.

 ```csharp
 services